Ethical and Malpractice Policies

 Illustrations, figures, and tables should be labeled clearly, arranged symmetrically, in either "portrait" or "landscape" orientation, and numbered sequentially in the text.
 Photographs should be identical in terms of size, position, and lighting.
 Figures must be accompanied by legends attached at the end of the manuscript.

-Graphics altering programs can be used to assemble multi-panel images, clean up dust specs from scanning in originals, and cropping.
+Graphics altering programs can be used to assemble multi-panel images, clean up dust specs from scanning in originals, and crop.
 However, these programs should not be used improperly to attempt to modify results.

 Conflict of Interest